KeKsBoTer/setlx2python/README.md

 - [ ] read/write procedure param
 - [ ] procedureListParameter
 - [ ] only print round brackets when needed (not every time)
-- [ ] calculate necessary imports
+- [x] calculate necessary imports
-- [ ] support multiple iterators in for loop
+- [x] support multiple iterators in for loop
 - [x] bug when transpiling tests/procedure.stlx
+- [ ] implement own range function that behaves like setlx ranges
-- [ ] type based operators ("-" does not work for lists in pyhton. maybe implement own list?)
+- [ ] condition problems (python does not requires booleans in conditions. e.g (None or 2) == 2. convert everything to bool?)